Updated to reflect latest lab-test results. This review was originally published Aug. 20, 2018.

 Kaspersky's 2019 lineup of Windows antivirus products continues the company's strong tradition of top-notch protection with a moderate system impact.

 Once again, the top-priced Kaspersky Total Security delivers all the fixings, including file backups and a password manager.
 The midrange Internet Security has everything most people need, with parental controls and a hardened browser.
+They're our choices in the premium and intermediate categories for best Windows antivirus software.
 But the entry-priced software, Kaspersky Anti-Virus, looks pretty bare compared to its more fully kitted-out rival Bitdefender Antivirus Plus.

 Costs and What's Covered